cretch/ktgndoc/home.md

 I'll go around quite briefly, to avoid overwhelming you with information...

 ### Jellyfin + Jellyseerr
-[Jellyfin](https://jellyfin.ktgn.net/) is the app to watch movies and TH shows, read books and listen to music.
+[Jellyfin](https://jellyfin.ktgn.net/) is the app to watch movies and TV shows, read books and listen to music.

 📖 Documentation can be found [here](/jellyfin)